Join a team that is passionate about celebrating outstanding inventors and inspiring youth through invention.

 Administrative (15% effort)

 - Provides back-up front desk and general office support as needed.

 - Assists with coordinating logistics for events, including LMIT’s signature event, EurekaFest, which includes a week of complex, cross-program activities involving over 300 participants.

 This position will be supervised by the Manager of Finance and Administration, but work will also be overseen by the Award Administrator and Communications Manager.
 Detailed instructions and procedures will be provided; this position may receive some close supervision, but is also expected to work independently within the scope of the defined responsibilities.

 May train and coordinate work of student employees and/or temporary staff.

 Qualifications & Skills:

-- Minimum of two years of program, administrative, office or related experience; customer service experience a plus
+- Minimum of 2 years of related program and administrative experience

 - Requires full working knowledge of general office practices and procedures